AMooRl/Strong-Password-Generator/README.md

 # Strong-Password-Generator
-Simple code for Password Generat
+Simple python script for Password Generat

+Method of use :
+Enter the script amd make sure you use Python, then press Enter and type the password length you want, and then it will generate a password for you :)